YanLin-Quinne/Master-of-Data-Science/README.md

 I am currently continuing my course work and dissertation project, so the code is not yet complete.

+## Machine Learning
+`ML-Python.ipynb`, `ML-R.R` and `Machine Learning.pdf`

+## Programming for Data Science
+`Programming.ipynb` and `Programming_Report.pdf`

+Received mark: 82.5.
+'The visualization task in question 3 is perfect, as is the Bayesian network in question 4'

+## Introduction to Computer Science
+`ICS_Coursework.ipynb`

+Received mark: 76.
+'There are essentially no deductions for the code section'

+## Introduction to Statistics for Data Science

+`Assignment 2(Yan Lin).pdf`

+Received mark: 74.

 ## Current Known Transcript